JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ![](https://github.com/patriciasolesanchez/PSlab/blob/master/HowTo's/Screenshots/echo_example.png)

 I WOULD SHOW ONE IMAGE WITH echo=FALSE AND ONE WITH echo=TRUE SO THAT THE DIFFERENCE IS CLEAR.
 SAME FOR THE OTHER OPTIONS!!

+ALTERNATIVELY, SHOW A FIRST IMAGE (AS A REFERENCE) WITH NO OPTIONS, SO THAT THE OPTIONS BELOW ARE COMPARED TO THIS ONE.
+BUT THEN ALL EXAMPLES OF CODE WOULD NEED TO BE THE SAME...
+I THINK THE FIRST OPTION MIGHT BE EASIER :)

 ````